+Semester Applications due in Applications due Ceremony

+Graduating Deans/Division Offic es in Records Offic e

+May December 1 January 20 May

+(walk in May y)

-Applications due in Applications due Ceremony Semester Graduating Deans/Division Offices in Records Office May December 1 January 20 May (walk in May) All course work completed by the end of the spring semester.
-March 1 August February 15 May
+All course work completed by the end of the spring semester.

+August February 15 March 1 May

-(walk in May)
+(walk in Mag y)

 All course work completed by the end of summer II semester.

-December April 15 May 1 December (walk in December)
+December April 15 May 1 December

+(walk in Dec ember)

+All course work completed by the end of foll competer